 The West license, which expires in October 2014, is located in the Fergana Basin and contains approximately 303,198 acres (approximately 1,227 km2).
-It contains a number of under-thrust leads and prospects including the Khodja-Bakirgan which is several kilometers north of South Petroleum Company's South Tuzluk prospect in Kyrgyzstan (we own 25% of South Petroleum Company).
-Approximately 60% of the block in this license area is covered by former Soviet era seismic data.
-It is within this area that our targeted leads and prospects are found and the geological and structural setting appears to be very similar to South Petroleum Company's Tuzluk prospect in Kyrgyzstan.
-Somon Oil has identified seven large under-thrust prospects that are located close to existing oil fields, all of which were originally identified by Soviet seismic.
+It is located north of South Petroleum Company's Tuzluk licence in Kyrgyzstan, (we own twenty-five percent of the equity in South Petroleum Company).
+Approximately sixty percent of the block in this license area is covered by former Soviet era seismic data.
+It is within this area that our targeted leads and prospects are found and the geological and structural setting appears to be very similar to the Tuzluk license in Kyrgyzstan.
+Somon Oil has identified prospects located close to existing oil fields, all of which were originally identified by Soviet seismic.
+The seven year work commitment for the West license contains 650 km of 2D seismic and two wells.